-This time of year, I start thinking about the how the Man Booker Prize longlist will look when it is announced this coming summer on July 24.
+This coming Tuesday, on July 24, the Man Booker Prize 2018 longlist will be announced in London.
 It’s a pity that the Prize committee changed its eligibility rules a few years back.
 I favored the original sui generis eligibility criteria, where only British authors and authors from the former Commonwealth, Ireland and Zimbabwe could qualify for the competition.

 Now it is open to all authors of books written in English, no matter where they come from, as long as the book they wrote was published in the UK.
 Distinctiveness of the competition is a thing of the past.
 As most expected, the American publishing industry with its financial and marketing clout has dominated the submission process.
 The last two winners have been American.